dic-case-studies/casa6/readme.md

 help      -> Python's own help system. object?   -> Details about 'object', use 'object??' for extra details.

-In [1]: from CASAtools import image
+In [1]: from casatools import image

 In [2]: ia = image( )